-All applications for re-admission are decided at the discretion of the Academic Dean and the Instruction Committee.
-Students in good standing who withdraw from the college but then wish to re-enroll should submit to the dean a letter making such a request and providing relevant supporting material, such as transcripts of courses taken during the time of withdrawal.
+Students in good standing who withdraw from the college but then wish to re-enroll should submit to the Academic Dean, the Dean of Student Life, and the Director of Admissions a letter making such a request and providing relevant supporting material, such as transcripts of courses taken during the time of withdrawal.

 Students dismissed for academic reasons who wish to apply to re-enter the college are required to give evidence of satisfactory performance at another institution of higher education, i.e., the student must take a full course load (the equivalent of at least twelve semester hours) during the fall or spring semester and maintain a B average.
-The courses need to be approved in advance by the dean.
+The courses need to be approved in advance by the Academic Dean.
 These courses will not count towards graduation.

-The student should submit to the dean a transcript giving evidence of such, along with a letter explaining the intention to apply for re-admission and the reasons for doing so.
+The student should submit to the Academic Dean a transcript giving evidence of such, along with a letter explaining the intention to apply for re-admission and the reasons for doing so.
 The student may also include other material supporting the application.
 This material, along with that already contained in the student's file at the college, will be taken into consideration by the Instruction Committee.

-Students dismissed for disciplinary reasons who wish to be considered for re-admission are required to write a letter to the dean stating the reasons for asking such consideration and any other material, such as letters of recommendation, that may support the application for re-admission.
-The Instruction Committee will be responsible for considering such requests.
+Students dismissed for disciplinary reasons who wish to be considered for re-admission are required to write a letter to the Dean of Student Life stating the reasons for asking such consideration and any other material, such as letters of recommendation, that may support the application for re- admission.
+The Administrative Committee will be responsible for considering such requests.